grepetc/odin-recipes/README.md

 # odin-recipes
-Food Recipe HTML/CSS Project with The Odin Project
+This is first project with The Odin Project Foundations.
+Here I learned basic HTML in creating a Food Recipe website with links to the recipe from the main page.